 Treat it as your new business's first planning document and as you move through the startup period and beyond, edit and add to it as necessary.
 A pair of good first additions to your business plan is the Vision Statement and the Mission Statement; creating these will solidify your goals and make sure you don't get sidetracked.

 Your original business plan will also be a useful reference document when you’re doing the ongoing business planning running a successful business requires.
 For instance, see Quick-Start Planning for Small Businesses for instructions on how to create an action plan for your small business.

 Remember Not Every Business Plan is Worth Finishing

 When you're writing a business plan, the answer to the central question, "Will this work?" is not always positive.

 And that's fine.
 It means the business plan is doing its job of showing you whether or not a business idea is worth doing and saving you potentially huge amounts of money and time.

-If you discover, for instance, that the market for your proposed product is saturated while you're working on the Competitive Analysis section of the business plan, there's no point in carrying on and going to the trouble of preparing financials – that horse won't run and your time is much better spent coming up with another business idea that may be more workable.
+If you discover, for instance, that the market for your proposed product is saturated while you're working on the Competitive Analysis section of the business plan, there's no point in carrying on and going to the trouble of preparing financials – your time is much better spent coming up with another business idea that may be more workable.

 Perseverance and determination are great traits for entrepreneurs to possess – until they turn into foolish persistence and keep you from accomplishing what you could be accomplishing.
 That can be the worst business plan mistake of all.